poe-iit/first-response-hardware/README.md

    source scripts/start
    ```

-**Note**: The script is written in bash, if you are on Windows you can download git bash for Windows to run the script
+**Note for Windows Users**: This script is written in Bash.
+To run it on Windows, you can use [Git Bash for Windows](https://git-scm.com/downloads/win), which provides a compatible environment for executing Bash scripts on a Windows system.